tifrueh/www.tifrueh.ch/content/links.md

 | the library of alexandra      | [{{< inline-icon name="link" >}}](https://library.xandra.cc)      | [{{< inline-icon class="accent-yellow" name="rss" >}}](https://library.xandra.cc/feed/?type=rss)

 ## Blogposts

+- [How It Feels to Get an AI Email From a Friend](https://mrgan.com/ai-email-from-a-friend/) by Neven Morgan

 - [(Alive) (Or: "Untitled #1")](https://gkeenan.co/avgb/untitled-1-aka-vaka) by
   Keenan